bashirbobboi/Bisimulation/README.md

      ```bash
      pip install -r requirements.txt
      ```
-  2. Run the test suite:
+  2. Run the test suite from root directory:
      ```bash
+     $env:PYTHONPATH="."
      pytest --cov=. --cov-report=term-missing
      ```
      This will show a coverage report in the terminal.